cs1302uga/cs1302-c4-alpha/README.rst

 ---------------------------

-The ``cs1302.game.ConnectFour`` class is one of the classes that you are responsible for implementing and testng.
+The ``cs1302.game.ConnectFour`` class is one of the classes that you are responsible for implementing and testing.
 When you downloaded the starter code, a partially implemented version of this class was included under the project's ``src`` directory:

 :Source: ``src/cs1302/game/ConnectFour.java``